 Most industries have turned towards tech as a strategy for staying alive, and the business of healthcare/wellness/health is no exception.
 From fitness to mental health, check-ups to diagnoses, the world of health now lives primarily in our smartphones - more specifically, in mobile apps.
 So, we’ve decided to compile a list of what we believe to be the best healthcare, health, and wellness apps of 2020.

-Although the year isn’t quite over yet, 2020 has already proven itself to be full of challenges.
+2020 proved itself to be a year full of unique challenges.
 The good news?
 Humans are nothing if not adaptable.

 People have always found ways to overcome any obstacles presented by their environment - it’s what we do best.
 We look at problems, find solutions, then adjust if it doesn’t quite turn out right.
 This is especially apparent in the tech industry, because technology, at its very core, is created to provide solutions to everyday (and sometimes not so everyday) challenges.